Things to Do in Kyrgyzstan in October

 The feast of sacrifice fills every neighborhood with grilled lamb smoke.
 Families open their courtyards to share plov from massive cast-iron pots.
 Osh's early morning livestock market becomes equal parts commerce and social gathering.

-The Kemin valley erupts in harvest celebrations—horse games, fermented apple juice, and komuz melodies drifting across orchards.
+The Kemin valley erupts in harvest celebrations, horse games, fermented apple juice, and komuz melodies drifting across orchards.
 Local families compete for sweetest apple honors.
 You'll sample more apple varieties in one afternoon than most people taste in years.

-What to pack, insider knowledge and common pitfalls
+Insider knowledge and common pitfalls to avoid